Examples of Advance Directives Include:

-- A living will, which is a written statement of healthcare wishes to be carried out if you are unable to communicate (for example: decisions related to life support, disabling pacemakers or defibrillators, nutrition, dialysis)
+- A living will, which is a formal declaration of health care intentions to be made if you are unable to speak (for example decisions related to life support, disabling pacemakers or defibrillators, nutrition, dialysis)

-- A healthcare proxy, sometimes called a “healthcare surrogate” or “healthcare power of attorney,” which allows you to name a family member or trusted friend to speak on your behalf and make decisions when or if you are unable
+- A healthcare proxy also referred to as a “healthcare representative” or “healthcare power of attorney,” allows you to nominate a family member or trusted friend to speak on your behalf and make decisions while you are unavailable or unable to do so.

 - Since January 1, 2016, Advance Care Planning is paid under the Medicare Physician Fee Schedule and Hospital Outpatient Prospective Payment Systems.
 The new CMS Advance Care Planning Fact Sheet (PDF) provides details on how to code ACP services, provider and beneficiary eligibility information, how to bill ACP services, examples of ACP in practice, as well as other resources.

-Advance care planning is making decisions about the care you would want to receive if you become unable to speak for yourself.
-These are your decisions to make, regardless of what you choose for your care, and the decisions are based on your personal values, preferences, and discussions with your loved ones.
-If you are in an accident or have an illness that leaves you unable to talk about your wishes, who will speak for you?
-You can tell your family, friends and healthcare providers what your wishes and personal beliefs are about continuing or withdrawing medical treatments at the end of life.
-Advance care planning includes:
+Advance treatment preparation requires decisions on the service you’d need if you can’t talk about yourself.
+There are your choices, irrespective of what you choose, and decisions are based on your personal beliefs, desires, and conversations with your loved ones.
+Who is going to speak about you while you are in an accident or have a condition that doesn’t encourage you to talk about your wishes?
+You should tell your families, friends, and healthcare providers what your personal interests and values are about medical treatments to resume or withdraw at the end of your life.
+Planning for advanced treatment includes:

 - Getting information on the types of life-sustaining treatments that are available.